RojanAsl/RojanAsl/README.md

 - ⚡ Fun fact: ...
 -->

-- 📊🛢⚙️ Currently taking a Master's degree in Data Science and Engineering at FEUP
+- 📊🛢⚙️ Currently taking a Master's degree in Data Science and Engineering at University of Porto (FEUP)
-- 🧬🦾⚙️ Majored in Biomedical Engineering
+- 🧬🦾⚙️ Majored in Biomedical Engineering at Polytechnic of Porto (ISEP)